EPA IG: Pruitt’s resignation left ethics probes inconclusive

-The internal watchdog at the Environmental Protection Agency says it has closed two probes into former Administrator Scott Pruitt's conduct as inconclusive because investigators were unable to interview him before he resigned.
+The internal watchdog at the Environmental Protection Agency has closed two probes into the conduct of former Administrator Scott Pruitt as inconclusive because investigators were unable to interview him before he resigned.

-EPA Acting Inspector General Charles Sheehan says in a report to Congress this week that investigators were unable to complete reviews into Pruitt's bargain-rate rental of a Capitol Hill condo from the wife of an industry lobbyist and efforts by Pruitt's government staff to pursue business opportunities for his wife, including seeking a Chick-fil-A fast-food franchise.
+EPA Acting Inspector General Charles Sheehan said in a report sent to Congress this week that Pruitt's departure left his investigators unable to complete reviews into Pruitt's bargain-rate rental of Capitol Hill condo from the wife of an industry lobbyist and efforts by Pruitt's government staff to pursue business opportunities for his wife, including seeking a Chick-fil-A fast-food franchise.

-Pruitt, a staunch fossil fuels advocate, was forced to resign in July following a string of ethics scandals, and his deputy, ex-coal lobbyist Andrew Wheeler, was named acting administrator.
-President Donald Trump has indicated he would nominate Wheeler to the job permanently.
+Pruitt, an Oklahoma Republican and staunch fossil fuels advocate, was forced to resign in July following a sting of ethics scandals.
+President Donald Trump has indicated he would nominate Pruitt's former deputy, ex-coal industry lobbyist and Acting EPA Administrator Andrew Wheeler, to serve as his permanent replacement.
+Wheeler has been filling the role on a temporary basis.

+"Mr. Pruitt resigned prior to being interviewed by investigators," Sheehan said in his office's semi-annual report to Congress.
+"For that reason, the OIG deemed that the result of the investigation was inconclusive.
+The case will be closed."
+OIG stands for office of the inspector general.

 Premium content for only $0.99